Lekanjoy/2D-Football-Game/README.md

 To play the game, follow these steps:

-1. Open the `index.html` file in your web browser.
+1. Open the `index.html` file in your desktop web browser as this game is best suited for larger screens.
 2. Use the arrow keys or on-screen buttons or drag the ball to any direction to move the football.
 3. Try to score goals by kicking the football into the opponent's goalpost.
 4. The game ends when one team scores 5 goals.